-Respiratory infections have an important relationship to asthma as they provoke wheezing and increased symptoms in many patients307.
-Epidemiological studies have found that infectious microorganisms associated with increased asthma symptoms are often respiratory viruses308, but seldom bacteria309.
-Respiratory syncytial virus is the most common cause of wheezing in infancy45, while rhinoviruses (which cause the common cold), are the principal triggers of wheezing and worsening of asthma in older children and adults310.
-Other respiratory viruses, such as parainfluenza, influenza, adenovirus, and coronavirus, are also associated with increased wheezing and asthma symptoms311.
+Respiratory infections have an important relationship to asthma as they provoke wheezing and increased symptoms in many patients.
+Epidemiological studies have found that infectious microorganisms associated with increased asthma symptoms are often respiratory viruses, but seldom bacteria.
+Respiratory syncytial virus is the most common cause of wheezing in infancy, while rhinoviruses (which cause the common cold), are the principal triggers of wheezing and worsening of asthma in older children and adults.
+Other respiratory viruses, such as parainfluenza, influenza, adenovirus, and coronavirus, are also associated with increased wheezing and asthma symptoms.
+Adults with asthma may be at increased risk of serious pneumococcal disease.

-A number of mechanisms have been identified that explain why respiratory infections trigger wheezing and increased airway responsiveness, including damage to airway epithelium, stimulation of virus-specific IgE antibody, enhanced mediator release, and the appearance of a late asthmatic response to inhaled antigen312.
-Thus, there is evidence that viral infections are an "adjuvant" to the inflammatory response and promote the development of airway injury by enhancing airway inflammation313.
+A number of mechanisms have been identified that explain why respiratory infections trigger wheezing and increased airway responsiveness, including damage to airway epithelium, stimulation of virus-specific IgE antibody, enhanced mediator release, and the appearance of a late asthmatic response to inhaled antigen.
+Thus, there is evidence that viral infections are an "adjuvant" to the inflammatory response and promote the development of airway injury by enhancing airway inflammation.

-Treatment of an infectious exacerbation follows the same principles as treatment of other asthma exacerbations- that is, rapid-acting inhaled β_2 -agonists and early introduction of oral glucocorticosteroids or increases in inhaled glucocorticosteroids by at least four-fold are recommended.
+Treatment of an infectious exacerbation follows the same principles as treatment of other asthma exacerbations-that is, rapid-acting inhaled $\beta_2$ -agonists and early introduction of oral glucocorticosteroids or increases in inhaled glucocorticosteroids by at least four-fold are recommended.
 Because increased asthma symptoms can often persist for weeks after the infection is cleared, anti-inflammatory treatment should be continued for this full period to ensure adequate control.

-The role of chronic infection with Chlamydia pneumoniae and Mycoplasma pneumoniae in the pathogenesis or worsening of asthma is currently uncertain314.
+The role of chronic infection with Chlamydia pneumoniae and Mycoplasma pneumoniae in the pathogenesis or worsening of asthma is currently uncertain.
 The benefit from macrolide antibiotics remains unclear315-317.